 9. Almamy Suluku

-He was a very powerful ruler and maintained his independence for as long as possible.
+He was a very powerful ruler who maintained his independence for as long as possible.
 His kingdom was known as Biriwa.
-He became the war captain and made his kingdom to become one of the largest in Sierrra Leone.
-He made his kingdom to become rich as he fostered the trade in foodstuffs, hides, ivory and gold.
-His name has gone down in history as a powerful African leader.
+He became the war captain and made Biriwa one of the largest in Sierra Leone.
+Biriwa became rich as he fostered trade in foodstuffs, hides, ivory and gold.
+His name has gone down in history as one of the most powerful African leaders.

 8. Behanzin Hossu Bowelle (The King Shark)